Quantum mechanical Pauli exchange energy is unreal.

 H2 molecular Hamiltonian H or total energy consists of two electrons' kinetic energy expressed as space derivative (= de Broglie wave ) and Coulomb electric energy terms among two H atomic nuclei-A, B and two electrons-1, 2, as shown above.

-Quantum mechanics unrealistically demands each electron-1 and 2 must exist in two different H atoms-A and B to form fictitious H2 molecular covalent bonds.
+Quantum mechanics unrealistically demands each electron-1 and 2 must exist in two different H atoms-A and B to form fictitious H2 molecular covalent bonds in the artificially-chosen fake antisymmetric wavefunction for unsolvable Schrodinger equations.

-To form molecular attractive covalent bonds, symmetric wavefunctions (= spin part is up-down antisymmetric or bonding ) are necessary ( this p.3-4 ).
+To form fake quantum molecular attractive covalent bonds, symmetric wavefunctions (= spin part is up-down singlet antisymmetric or bonding = so the total is antisymmetric wavefunction ) are necessary ( this p.3-4 ).

-By putting H2 molecular total energy Hamiltonian (= H ) between these two symmetric wavefunctions (= ψ+ ) where each electron-1 and 2 exists in two different H atoms-A and B, we can get two different integrals called Coulomb energy integral and (unphysical) exchange energy integral ( this p.3-4, this p.14 ).
+By putting H2 molecular ( Schrodinger equation's ) total energy Hamiltonian (= H ) between these (artificially-chosen) two symmetric wavefunctions (= ψ+ ) where each electron-1 and 2 exists in two different H atoms-A and B and integrate them, we can get two different integrals called Coulomb energy integral and (unphysical) exchange energy integral ( this p.3-4, this p.14, this-p.3-p.6 ).

 Coulomb energy integral is the normal integral where each electron-1 (or electron-2 ) consists of two same H atomic wavefunctions like ∫φA(r1)φA(r1) and ∫φB(r1)φB(r1).